afsalthaj/safe-string-interpolation/docs/src/main/tut/pretty_print.md

 While the purpose of `safe-string-interpolation` is to make sure you are passing only Strings to `safeStr`, it works for case-class instances as well.
 There is a reason for this.

 Delegating the job of stringifying a case class to the user has always been an infamous problem and it kills the user's time.
 The `safe-string-interpolation` takes up this tedious job, and macros under the hood converts it to a readable string, while hiding `Secret` types.

+PS: In the next release, we may ask the user to do `.asStr` explicitly on case classes as well.
+This will bring in more consistency.

 ```scala